Training in Virtual Reality

 In industries like retail and real estate, the technology is used to coach trainees on how to greet people effectively, and how to be able to sell products and services.
 Simulations are setup were the focus is on customer service and the training programs allow trainees to repeat scripts of customer service and showcasing products to virtual customers until they understand the best approach to get the product or service sold.

-While in industries that are more technical or labor intensive, like manufacturing and oil and gas knowing how technically handle an arising issue effectively and in short time is critical to having the best performance in the field.
+While in industries that are more technical or labor intensive, such as manufacturing and oil and gas, knowing how to technically handle an arising issue effectively and in short time is critical to having the best performance in the field.
 VR training simulations in this case allow the trainees to repeat technical tasks as they would in real life so that they are comfortable in facing any issues in real life.
-This repetition, gamification and scoring in VR leads to highly effective, will trained workers and employees that will always know what to do and how to perform in any scenario.
+This repetition, gamification and scoring in VR leads to highly effective, will train workers and employees that will always know what to do and how to perform in any scenario.